 - Health professionals at the Quality Improvement Organization (we will call them "the reviewers" for short) will ask you (or your representative) why you believe coverage for the services should continue.
-You don't have to prepare anything in writing, but you may do so if you wish. - The reviewers will also look at your medical information, talk with your doctor, and review information that the hospital and we have given to them. - By noon of the day after the reviewers inform our plan of your appeal, you will also get a written notice that gives your planned discharge date and explains in detail the reasons why your doctor, the hospital, and we think it is right (medically appropriate) for you to be discharged on that date.
+You don't have to prepare anything in writing, but you may do so if you wish. - The reviewers will also look at your medical information, talk with your doctor, and review information that the hospital and we have given to them.

+• By noon of the day after the reviewers inform our plan of your appeal, you will also get a written notice that gives your planned discharge date and explains in detail the reasons why your doctor, the hospital, and we think it is right (medically appropriate) for you to be discharged on that date.

 This written explanation is called the "Detailed Notice of Discharge."
-You can get a sample of this notice by calling Customer Service (phone numbers are printed on the back cover of this booklet) or 1-800-MEDICARE or (800) 633-4227, 24-hours a day, 7 days a week.
-(TTY users should call (877) 486-2048.)
-Or you can see a sample notice online at www.CMS.HHS.gov/BNI/
+You can get a sample of this notice by calling Customer Service (phone numbers are printed on the back cover of this booklet) or 1-800-MEDICARE (1-800-633-4227), 24-hours a day, 7 days a week.
+(TTY users should call 1-877-486-2048.)
+Or you can see a sample notice online at www.CMS.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.html

 Step 3: Within one full day after it has all the needed information, the Quality Improvement Organization will give you its answer to your appeal.

 What happens if the answer is yes?

-- If the review organization says yes to your appeal, we must keep providing your covered inpatient hospital services for as long as these services are medically necessary. - You will have to keep paying your share of the costs (such as deductibles or co-pays, if these apply).
+- If the review organization says yes to your appeal, we must keep providing your covered inpatient hospital services for as long as these services are medically necessary. - You will have to keep paying your share of the costs (such as deductibles or copays, if these apply).
 In addition, there may be limitations on your covered hospital services.
 (See Chapter 4 of this booklet).